bitcoin-problems/bitcoin-problems.github.io/README.md

 ## Licence

-All content in this repository is and all contributions are made under the [CCO 1.0](https://creativecommons.org/publicdomain/zero/1.0/) licence.
+All content in this repository is, and all contributions are made, under the [CCO 1.0](https://creativecommons.org/publicdomain/zero/1.0/) licence.